0ut5ider/Eagle_Scanner_Misc/image_positions/readme.md

 The script simply looks at the image filename (timestamp) and compares it to the nearest timestamp in the trajectory file.
 It then linearly interpoates the translations/rotations from the nearest neighbours.

+### Dependencies

+You need python to be installed.
+You will also need `numpy` and `pandas to be installed.
+Use `pip install numpy pandas` to install the dependencies.

 ### Usage
 Running `python trajectory_processor.py -h` will display the available options.